Lattice Boltzmann model for non-ideal compressible fluid dynamics

-Here we look into the multiphase regime; as a standard validation of thermodynamic and mechanical consistency we first probe the co-existence densities.
-For that purpose we consider the van der Waals equation of state fitted to the $N_2$ critical point.
-See table \ref{tab:n2_critical} for properties.
-Simulations are conducted in a 1-D domain of size $L_x=0.4~[{\rm mm}]$ with periodic boundary conditions.
-The domain is filled with saturated vapor with a column of saturated liquid at the center.
-Simulations are left to evolve until convergence of the density field.
+Turning to the two-phase regime, we first probe the liquid--vapour co-existence densities as a validation of thermodynamic and mechanical consistency.
+Simulations are conducted in a pseudo-one-dimensional domain of size $L_x=0.4~[{\rm mm}]$ with periodic boundary conditions.
+The domain is filled with saturated vapor, with a column of saturated liquid in the center.
+Simulations are evolved until the density field converges.

-Simulations were run for $T_r\in[0.3\,0.99]$.
-Results are shown in Fig.~\ref{Fig:coexistence_vdW_n2} and show excellent agreement with theory.
-Theoretical results are obtained using the Maxwell equal area construction.
+Simulations were run for $T_r\in[0.3,0.99]$.
+As shown in Fig.~\ref{Fig:coexistence_vdW_n2}, numerical results agree closely with the reference values obtained using Maxwell's equal-area construction.